- What’s the difference between Business and Personal Contract Hire?

 If there is any personal usage on a business contract hire then there is no VAT tax benefit.
 It can only be claimed back when the vehicle is for business purposes only.

-There is also something called benefit-in-kind taxes that you will incur if you have a company car.
-This includes company car tax and if your company pays for your personal fuel, fuel benefit.
+There is also something called benefit-in-kind taxes, that you will often see referred to as BiK, that you will incur if you have a company car.
+BiK will include Company Car Tax and other expenses such as Fuel Benefit if your company pays for your personal fuel.

-You do not have to pay company car tax if your car is left at your place of work overnight and at weekends.
-Your employer will advise the HMRC that this is a ‘pool’ car, and therefore won’t have to pay company car tax.
+You do not have to pay Company Car Tax if your car is left at your place of work overnight and at weekends.
+Your employer will advise the HMRC that the vehicle you drive this is a ‘pool’ car and, therefore, won’t have to pay company car tax for the vehicle.

 The amount you have to pay is dependent on the CO₂ emissions and the P11d value.
 How much you pay a month is calculated by your income and what tax bracket you are in.

-You can calculate how much you will have to pay at a website such as Comcar, who have their own company car tax calculator.
+If you would like to find out more information about how much Company Car Tax you will have to pay, there are calculators available on many sites, including Comcar, You can calculate how much you will have to pay at a website such as Comcar, or the official HMRC website.
 You can also ask your broker or dealer to work it out for you.

-Yes, you can.
-You must keep a record of all business mileage, of course.
-Then, your business can repay you 45p/mile for the first 10,000 miles and 20p/mile thereafter.
-This is done without you incurring any additional taxes.
-This is great if you don’t use your car that often for business, but use it occasionally.
+This can be done without you incurring any additional taxes, which is great if you don’t use your car that often for business, but use it occasionally.

-Sometimes, manufacturers and suppliers will offer businesses better discounts.
+Sometimes manufacturers and suppliers will offer businesses better discounts.
 But, this isn’t always the case.
+As with any large purchase, we would recommend you compare offers available across multiple suppliers.

-The best thing to do is to shop around and see what sort of deals are on offer.
+The best thing to do is to shop around and see what sort of offers are available.

 So, is a business lease actually cheaper than a personal lease?

-However, if you are a VAT registered business then you can claim back the VAT.
-And, if you can’t, you can claim back the monthly cost of the lease against profits.
-The financial commitment to the car is “off balance sheet”, which is can be hugely beneficial to businesses.
+However, if you are a VAT-registered business then you can claim back the VAT.
+If you are unable to do this then you can claim back the monthly cost of the lease against company profits.
+The financial commitment for the car is “off balance-sheet”, which can be hugely beneficial to businesses.

 If you don’t use your car for business that often, but do on occasion, then you can claim back business mileage.